 Written by Gizelle Jones LISW-S, VANTAGE Director of Behavioral Health Solutions.
+This is the first part of a four-part series.

 When the big ball drops in time square and we look forward to the New Year, most of us begin to think about the New Year’s Resolutions we can make to be a better you.
 Our society tends to focus on the physical aspects of our well-being; commercials offer great deals on spa and gym memberships and some may consider cosmetic surgery as an option.
 However, you do not see any commercials advertising the need to work on positive mental health.
 Why?